Nutrition and Diet (cont.)

 Vitamin D is supplied by our diet and sunlight.
 Exposure to ultraviolet (UV) rays from the sun can trigger the production of vitamin D in our body.
 The amount of sun needed will depend on your skin color, age, the time of the day, season, and geographic location.
 Experts have recommended that you expose your hands, face, and arms two to three times a week for about 10 to 15 minutes without sunscreen.

 Vitamin D is needed for healthy bones by maintaining normal blood levels of calcium and phosphorus and for maintenance of a healthy immune system.
 A deficiency in children can result in rickets, and a deficiency in adults can cause osteomalacia.
 An inadequate diet, limited exposure to sunlight, and malabsorption can cause the deficiency.
 Dietary sources of vitamin D are

-Vitamin K is probably most well-known by those who take blood-thinning medications.
-Vitamin K plays a crucial role in blood clotting and needs to be monitored when taking these medications.
 Without vitamin K, your blood would not clot, so it is essential for everyone.
 Vitamin K is also needed for bone proteins.
 Some vitamin K can be made in the intestines.
 When people take antibiotics that kill the beneficial and harmful bacteria in the intestines, it puts them at risk for a vitamin K deficiency.
 Dietary sources of vitamin K include

 Medically Reviewed by a Doctor on 12/23/2015

 Must Read Articles Related to Nutrition and Diet

 Patient Comments & Reviews